 Dennis G. Corrick practices in the areas of commercial real estate, zoning and land use, and general business law.
 He has experience in every element of real estate purchase, ownership, governance and sale.
 In addition, he assists clients in land use and zoning matters, permitting and licensing, and in agreements governing the use of property such as covenants and restrictions, commercial and agricultural leases, easements and licenses.
 Mr. Corrick has extensive experience working with issues unique to agricultural businesses and properties.
 These include conservation easements, grazing leases and matters related to water use and environmental permitting, as well as financing, sale and purchase of farms and ranch properties.
 He is a member of Dean Mead’s Agribusiness Industry team, and works with other firm attorneys in litigation matters involving title disputes, and probate and trust matters where real property is involved.

-W. Lee Dobbins practices in the areas of zoning, land use and commercial real estate transactions in the Fort Pierce, Port St. Lucie, and Stuart areas.
+W. Lee Dobbins is the Managing Shareholder for the Stuart and Fort Pierce offices.
+He practices in the areas of zoning, land use and commercial real estate transactions in the Fort Pierce, Port St. Lucie, and Stuart areas.
 He represents property owners in the acquisition and development of land, including negotiating complex purchase contracts, due diligence, financing, title issues, closings and obtaining zoning and land use and site plan approvals from the local municipalities.
 Mr. Dobbins has assisted clients in taking residential, commercial and mixed-use developments from the purchase of raw land through obtaining final development approvals.
 He also has experience in obtaining economic development incentive grants and tax abatements, resolving utility issues, concurrency, debt restructuring transactions and drafting, and negotiating complex commercial leases.

 Daryl J. Krauza focuses his practice in the areas of business litigation, construction law and litigation, real estate litigation, quiet title actions, bankruptcy and creditors’ rights.
 In his practice, Mr. Krauza represents several financial institutions and title companies.
-In addition, he has litigated complex probate and trust matters, and represents trustees, personal representatives and family members in controversies regarding wills, trusts and estates.
+In addition, he has litigated complex probate and trust matters, and he represents trustees, personal representatives and family members in controversies regarding wills, trusts and estates.
 As a former Assistant State Attorney, Mr. Krauza has extensive courtroom experience and has tried in excess of 100 jury trials.

 From the South: